-- 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - Chairing the Steering Committee and providing co-funding for the Las Virgenes Municipal Water District White Paper, which evaluates the use of existing wastewater and stormwater infrastructure to create new regional water supplies. - Continuing to work with UCLA to develop the scope for a study which will evaluate the impact of climate change on Flood Control District infrastructure - Working with the City of Los Angeles Department of Water and Power on an agreement to recharge up to 3,500 acre-feet of recycled water annually at Hansen Spreading Grounds - 2.
+- 1. Public Works continues to lead and coordinate efforts to establish a sustainable regional water supply through integrated water management as demonstrated by the following accomplishments: - Chairing the Steering Committee providing co-funding, and participating in technical review for the Las Virgenes Municipal Water District White Paper, which evaluates the use of existing wastewater and stormwater infrastructure to create new regional water supplies.
+White paper is on schedule for completion in early 2020. - Continuing to work with UCLA to develop the scope for a study which will evaluate the impact of climate change on Flood Control District infrastructure. - Working with the City of Los Angeles Department of Water and Power on an agreement to recharge up to 3,500 acre-feet of recycled water annually at Hansen Spreading Grounds. - 2.
 Public Works continues to lead Safe, Clean Water Program implementation.
 The Program will provide local, dedicated funding to increase local water supply, improve water quality, enhance communities, and protect public health in Los Angeles County.
-Accomplishments include: - Conducting a public review period (5/29/19 to 6/21/19) for the draft Implementation Ordinance and other key draft guidance documents.
-The Implementation Ordinance is expected to be presented to the Los Angeles County Board of Supervisors in July 2019 to codify many of the details previously described in the Program Elements. - Supporting the Board of Supervisors for initial governance/oversight committee member appointments also anticipated at the July 2019 Board meeting. - Preparing the Fiscal Year 2019-20 Special Parcel Tax roll database with other County Departments to inform Fall 2019 tax bills. - 3.
-Completed 40 percent construction of the Upper Amargosa Creek Recharge Project.
+Accomplishments include: - Adoption of the Implementation Ordinance on August 6, 2019 that codified many of the details previously described in the Program Elements. - The Board of Supervisors appointed governance/oversight committee members to their respective committee seats at the July 30, 2019 Board meeting. - The Fiscal Year 2019-20 Special Parcel Tax roll database has been submitted to the Los Angeles County Auditor-Controller to appear on the Fall 2019 property tax bills. - 3.
+Completed 65 percent construction of the Upper Amargosa Creek Recharge Project.
 The Los Angeles County Waterworks District No. 40 has partnered with the City of Palmdale, AVEK, and Palmdale Water District on the Upper Amargosa Creek Flood Control, Recharge, and Habitat Restoration Project.
 This project consists of the construction of a permanent concrete aqueduct turnout structure, metering vault, and control building with conveyance pipeline.
 The 48-inch conveyance pipeline and turnout structure will transport water from the California Aqueduct to the groundwater recharge basins alongside Upper Amargosa Creek.
 This project will provide the necessary infrastructure to expand groundwater basin banking and recovery operations in the Antelope Valley Region.
 The project is scheduled for completion in early October 2019.